 Professor Amir Sam is Head of Imperial College School of Medicine.
 He is a consultant physician and endocrinologist at Hammersmith and Charing Cross hospitals, and Director of the Charing Cross Campus at Imperial College London.

 He has received the Imperial College President's Medal for Excellence in Teaching and the Outstanding Teacher/Trainer of the Year Award from Health Education North West London.
-Professor Sam has authored several textbooks in Medicine and Endocrinology as well as original research articles.
+Professor Sam has authored several textbooks as well as original research articles.
 He has led several national educational projects at the Medical Schools Council.